Latest News

 During succession planning in family business, different family members can have different visions.
 For instance, while some members might want to sustain the company for future generations, the younger generation may have no interest in being involved in the business.

+Additionally, when faced with challenging decisions like whether to sell the company or stick it out, only half the family may want to cash out.
 Different generations can also have different expansion plans, with the first generation wanting to re-focus on traditional business operations, while the second wants to pivot towards new industries.

 Every business should have a written strategic plan.
 Within the strategic plan, management can clarify its growth plan, financial targets and transition of ownership.
 Then, you need an estate plan.
 A strategic plan and estate plan can and should be built in parallel (although a strategic plan is an evolving, fluid document).
 Take care in settling any family disputes, as they will only be magnified should the business owner pass.